metaforx/djangocms-rest/docs/explanations/index.rst

 Explanations
 ============

-Detailed explanations and examples of django CMS REST concepts and usage patterns.
+Detailed explanations and examples of djangocms-rest concepts and usage patterns.

 .. toctree::
    :maxdepth: 2